jmike/naomi-docs/query.md

 ### <a name="projection" href="#projection">#</a>Projection

-The Projection expression limits the keys returned from a query.
+Specifies the keys returned from a query.

 ##### Accepted Values